dwfe/tree-cell/README.md

 ## Advantages of tree-cell

-1. Acceptance of changes in **the observed cell tree** always happens in a [nextTick](https://nodejs.org/en/docs/guides/event-loop-timers-and-nexttick/#process-nexttick)(in the Node.js environment) or in a [microtask](https://developer.mozilla.org/en-US/docs/Web/API/queueMicrotask)(in the browser environment).
+1. Acceptance of changes in **the observable cell tree** always happens in a [nextTick](https://nodejs.org/en/docs/guides/event-loop-timers-and-nexttick/#process-nexttick)(in the Node.js environment) or in a [microtask](https://developer.mozilla.org/en-US/docs/Web/API/queueMicrotask)(in the browser environment).
 2. As a consequence of (1), by default **tree-cell** automatically debounce changes.
 Debouncing speeds up the program, because interim changes are not applied.
 3. In most cases, it is not necessary to control subscriptions/unsubscribing.
 Everything happens automatically based on just your code.
 4. Also, all sorts of merging/switching streams become unnecessary, for example, such: `merge`, `switchMap`, `combineLatest`, etc.